 CME has been actively advising shipping businesses in planning for emissions compliance since its inception in 2012.
 Because of our ship owning roots, we understand the inherent nuances of ship owners’ particular needs in different situations, which enables us to deliver solutions and value to every client.

 Our LNG Supply partnership with WesPac Midstream uniquely positions us to develop LNG procurement strategies and provide the best possible LNG fuel pricing and logistics for our clients.
-WesPac develops, constructs, owns and operates energy infrastructure including liquefaction plants across North America, and is currently constructing LNG supply sites (ie. natural gas liquefaction, marine terminal) in Jacksonville, FL and Tacoma, WA.
-WesPac is developing LNG fueling infrastructure in several other strategic ports in North America as well, with project in various stages.
+WesPac develops, constructs, owns and operates energy infrastructure including liquefaction plants across North America, and is currently constructing LNG supply sites (ie. natural gas liquefaction, marine terminals) in several strategic ports in North America, with projects in various stages of development.
+WesPac is currently constructing a small-scale liquefaction plant in Jacksonville, FL tailor made to support vessels calling the port.
+The plant is expected to become operational in Q4 2016.
+In Vancouver, BC WesPac is developing a marine jetty to bring LNG produced by FortisBC to domestic and export markets.

-Additionally, CME and WesPac are building LNG distribution infrastructure to connect customers to the LNG supply, and are currently constructing the first LNG bunker barge to begin serving North American markets in early 2016.
-Additional barges are expected to enter our fleet in the near future to serve the growing markets.
+LNG FUELING INFRASTRUCTURECME and WesPac are building LNG distribution infrastructure to connect customers to the LNG supply.
+In February 2015, CME and WesPac contracted the first ever US flag LNG bunker vessel at Conrad’s Orange Shipyard in Texas.
+The keel was laid in September and the vessel is expected to deliver in Q2 2016.
+The fuel barge will operate in Jacksonville, FL and provide LNG to marine customers in the region.
+Additional bunker vessels are expected to enter our fleet in the future to serve the growing marine market for LNG.
 Similar to LNG supply, we are able to offer tailored LNG delivery solutions to meet unique and specific requirements.

 Designed by ship owners for ship owners, our proprietary Emissions Compliance Service Agreement (ECSA) is a funding mechanism that can help cover the capital costs for LNG conversion.
 The ECSA can be utilized to finance the conversion of any type of vessel that meets certain engine technology and minimum horsepower requirements.
 This funding model enables the ship owner to use the future fuel savings to pay for the upfront retrofit capital cost.